tfsumon/byteboltsec-hugo-test/content/english/blog/small-business-data-breach-consequences.md

 Strong authentication involves using more than one form of identity verification to access a system, such as a password and a security token.

 [Multi-Factor Authentication (MFA)](https://support.microsoft.com/en-us/topic/what-is-multifactor-authentication-e5e39437-121c-be60-d123-eda06bddf661), which involves using multiple forms of verification, and biometric authentication, which involves using physical traits like fingerprints or facial recognition, are two cutting-edge authentication methods that can help protect against data breaches.

+[Data breach insurance](https://www.breachsense.io/blog/data-breach-insurance/) can also help mitigate some of the damage of a data breach!
+Having a policy in place can provide financial protection and the resources to manage the aftermath of an incident.

 ## Types of Data Breaches
 As data breaches continue to pose a significant risk to businesses, it's crucial to have an understanding of the different [types of data breaches](https://www.breachsense.io/blog/data-breach-types/) that can affect your organization.